xuxueli/xxl-job/doc/XXL-JOB-English-Documentation.md

 ##### 5.4.7 log callback service
 When schedule center of the schedule module was deployed as web service, on one side it play as schedule center, on the other side it also provide api service for executor.

-The source code location of schedule center’s “log callback api service” as shown below：
+The source code location of schedule center’s “log callback api service” as shown below:
 ```
 xxl-job-admin#com.xxl.job.admin.controller.JobApiController.callback
 ```